redblue36/DataFormatDemoSwaggerUI/docs/location.md

 *BSC Data Format Technical Committee develops and publishes requirements specifications for solving specific transportation related business problems using blockchain technology.*

-*These specifications are primarily used by the BSC Implementation Technical Committee (ITC) to produce implementaiton-level technical guidance for how data shall be written to and retrieved from blockchain.
+*These specifications are primarily used by the BSC Implementation Technical Committee (ITC) to produce implementation-level technical guidance for how data shall be written to and retrieved from blockchain.
 It is this ITC end-deliverable that is the primary consumable artifact by BSC membership and industry at large.*

 *There are two types of data format specifications.*
 * **Component specifications** *outline a grouping of individual data objects and other components that make up a logical grouping of information.
-Examples inlude location or party.
+Examples include location or party.
 Components do not standalone but are reusable building blocks used in forming a Document.*
 * **Document specifications** *may include a grouping of components used to describe the data elements supporting a specific business process.
 An example might be a status tracking event.*

 ### Copyright or Similar Language TBD